The Hot Trend in Real Estate: Virtual Reality

 So, not only is it an emerging trend in the buying and selling of residential properties, it is also a way for developers to promote properties that are in the development stage as well as those that are already built.
 The interactivity of this new technology is appealing to consumers.

-REALTORS can boast an online open house that are available any time a buyer is ready to see the home.
-This will be especially appealing to the younger generation of home buyers who expect instant gratification in their daily lives.
-We are not far away from a time in which a REALTOR will bring a virtual reality headset to a listing presentation to show clients what potential buyers will see when they look at their home.
+Realtors can boast an online open house that is available any time a buyer wants to see it.
+This will be especially appealing to millennials who expect instant gratification in their daily lives, and powerful visual content will appeal to them.
+The Realtor can bring a virtual reality headset to the listing presentation to show clients what potential buyers will see when they look at their home.

 The ability to bring an actual experience of a distant location into a hand-held device is a coup.
 Remotely showcasing properties to qualified buyers is an economic way to “walk through” a property thousands of miles away.
 It helps the businessman stand out from the crowd.

-As virtual reality continues to revolutionize multiple industry’s , more real estate companies will use the technology and run simple 360-degree camera and computer graphics, which is readily accessible today.
-With the video gaming industry behind virtual reality, we are expecting to see more sophisticated uses of VR in many industries.
+As virtual reality continues to revolutionize multiple industry’s , more real estate companies will use the technology and run simple 360-degree camera and computer graphics, which is readily accessible, but more sophisticated uses may require assistance from companies that are developing these innovative pieces.

 Virtual reality allows for both guided tours, which move home buyers through the property to show it in its entirety, and interactive visits, which allow consumers to control where they want to go within the property.